Mescaline Addiction and Abuse

 What Is Mescaline?

 Mescaline is a hallucinogenic chemical compound which originates naturally in peyote (Lophophora williamsii), a species of cactus which is native to Mexico and Texas.
-While the drug is most commonly obtained from peyote, mescaline may also be found in certain species of cactus in Peru.
+While mescaline is most commonly obtained from peyote, it may also be found in certain species of cactus in Peru.
 Chemists are also capable of synthesizing mescaline in laboratories.

 People use mescaline as a recreational drug to experience euphoria and hallucinations.
 Some users introduce the drug into their bloodstream by chewing, smoking, or ingesting parts of the peyote plant.
 These parts are sometimes called “buttons,” and they are extracted from the peyote plant’s roots.
 Other users skip the peyote and prefer to consume mescaline as a pill or as a brew, both of which are made from mescaline in the form of white powder.
 It is also possible to inject liquid mescaline intravenously, although this method is uncommon.
 Mescaline is a relatively rare drug because the peyote cactus, the most prevalent source of the drug, is itself rare.
 Consequently, drug traffickers sometimes sell more common hallucinogenic drugs such as PCP and claim that they are mescaline.